Blog

 Hybrid vs. Co-Located BESS: What's the Difference?

 Hybrid and co-located BESS are not the same thing.
-The distinction comes down to metering and settlement — and it affects grid fees, trading, and financial modelling.
+The distinction comes down to metering and settlement — and it affects grid fees, trading, and financial modeling.

 What Is a Site Acceptance Test (SAT)? — BESS Guide